sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-bad-behavior/index.md

 ### Apology Letter for Lack of Attention

-**Scenario Introduction:** In a recent class, a student was caught not paying attention and using their phone, which was disrespectful to the teacher’s efforts.
+**Scenario Introduction:** In a recent class, a student was caught not paying attention and using their phone, which was disrespectful to the teacher's efforts.

 > Dear [Teacher's Name],
 >